FuelLabs/sway-rfcs/rfcs/0013-changes-lifecyle.md

 ## `sway-features` crate

 A new crate named `sway-features` will be created and will contain **ALL** features and their metadata.
-The best suggestion is a macro to define features where enums, documentation, etc... will be generated.
+The best suggestion is a macro to define features where enums, documentation, etc., will be generated.

 This macro also needs to generate code for the errors and warnings related to each error.